 Less than impressive production means these ridiculous lines are bare, out with no place to hide.
-Even Oleku has its duds: “Too many songs, but mine is latest.”
+Even Oleku reveals ridiculous lines after the high of its beats.
+How can anyone explain “Too many songs, but mine is latest”?

 Indeed in an album where everyone involved must hang their head low, the real winner is MI who after the mismatch that was Kelly Handsome has just emerged unscathed out of a battle that had potential without even taking a shot.
 Hip hop heads would have to wait for a worthy opponent.